 Help Has Arrived!

-Help has arrived for families and teachers in the areas of pediatrics, child care inclusion, child nutrition, speech-language disorder or delays, and our state’s child care quality improvement system!
+Help has arrived for families and teachers in the areas of pediatrics, breastfeeding, child nutrition, speech-language disorder or delays, and our state’s child care quality improvement system!
 This is the place for families and infant and toddler professionals to go to ask questions and receive free professional feedback.

 Got questions about a healthy weight, healthy eating or anything about child nutrition?
 Ask our Registered and Licensed Dietitian.

-Do you need assistance accessing information and resources regarding children with special needs and appropriate modifications in child care settings?
-Ask our Early Care and Education Inclusion Specialist.
+Do you need assistance accessing information and resources regarding breastfeeding?
+Ask our WIC Breastfeeding Coordinator.

 Need some assistance with disorders or delays in articulation, fluency, voice, receptive language, expressive language, pragmatic language, oral motor skills and/or swallowing?
 Ask our ASHA Certified Speech-Language Pathologist.